Geometry-Aware Gradient Algorithms for Neural Architecture Search: Geometry-Aware Gradient Algorithms

 \subsection{Block-Stochastic Mirror Descent}

-In the previous section we saw how mirror descent can yield fast convergence over certain geometries such as the simplex.
-However, in NAS with weight-sharing we are often interested in optimizing over a hybrid geometry, e.g. one containing both the shared weights in an unconstrained Euclidean space and the architecture parameters in a potentially non-Euclidean domain.
-Thus we focus on the optimization of a non-convex function over two blocks: shared weights $\*w\in\R^d$ and architecture parameters $\theta\in\Theta$, where $\Theta$ is associated with a DGF $\phi$ that is strongly-convex w.r.t. some norm $\|\cdot\|$.
-In NAS a common approach is to perform alternating gradient steps on each domain; for example, both ENAS \citep{pham:18} and first-order DARTS \citep{liu:19} alternate between SGD updates to the shared weights and Adam \citep{kingma:15} updates to the architecture parameters.
-This type of approach is encapsulated in the block-stochastic algorithm described in Algorithm~\ref{alg:general}, which at each iteration chooses one block at random to update using mirror descent (recall that SGD is also a variant of mirror descent) and after $T$ such steps returns a random iterate.
-Note that Algorithm~\ref{alg:general} subsumes both ENAS and first-order DARTS if SGD is used over the architecture parameters instead of Adam, with the following mild caveats: in practice blocks are picked cyclically rather than randomly and the algorithm returns the last iterate rather than a random one.
+In the previous section we saw how mirror descent can perform better over certain geometries such as the simplex.
+However, in weight-sharing we are interested in optimizing over a hybrid geometry containing both the shared weights in an unconstrained Euclidean space and the architecture parameters in a non-Euclidean domain.
+Thus we focus on optimization over two blocks: shared weights $\*w\in\R^d$ and architecture parameters $\theta\in\Theta$, the latter associated with a DGF $\phi$ that is strongly-convex w.r.t. some norm $\|\cdot\|$.
+In NAS a common approach is to perform alternating gradient steps on each domain; for example, both ENAS \citep{pham:18} and first-order DARTS \citep{liu:19} alternate between SGD on the shared weights and Adam on architecture parameters.
+This approach is encapsulated in the block-stochastic algorithm described in Algorithm~\ref{alg:general}, which at each step chooses one block at random to update using mirror descent (recall that SGD is a variant) and after $T$ steps returns a random iterate.
+Algorithm~\ref{alg:general} generalizes the single-level variant of both ENAS and first-order DARTS if SGD is used to update $\theta$ instead of Adam, with some mild caveats: in practice blocks are picked cyclically and the algorithm returns the last iterate, not a a random one.
+To analyze the convergence of Algorithm~\ref{alg:general} we first state some regularity assumptions on the function: \begin{Asu} Suppose $\phi$ is strongly-convex w.r.t. some norm $\|\cdot\|$ on a convex set $\Theta$ and the objective function $f:\R^d\times\Theta\mapsto[0,\infty)$ satisfies the following: \begin{enumerate}[leftmargin=*] \itemsep{-2mm} \item {\bf $\gamma$-relatively-weak-convexity:} $f(\*w,\theta)+\gamma\phi(\theta)$ is convex on $\R^d\times\Theta$ for some $\gamma>0$. \item {\bf gradient bound:} $\E\|\tilde\nabla_{\*w}f(\*w,\theta)\|_2^2\le G_{\*w}^2$ and $\E\|\tilde\nabla_\theta f(\*w,\theta)\|_*^2\le G_\theta^2$ for some $G_{\*w},G_\theta\ge0$. \end{enumerate} \end{Asu} The second assumption is a standard bound on the gradient norm while the first is a generalization of smoothness that allows all smooth and some non-smooth non-convex functions \citep{zhang:18}.